JamesCraster/OpenWerewolf/README.md

 ## Features:
 * Run multiple games at once using the lobby system.
+* You can use the core engine to create new game modes.
-* You can add new game modes with the config file.
-Use the core engine to build whatever games you want.
+* You can add new game modes in openwerewolf.json.
 * Includes spam/profanity filters.

 ## The Games: